-4.1 Network and mediation
+4.1 What should I configure for network and mediation security?

 4.1.1 Network separation

 Nokia strongly recommends configuring multiple NSP network interfaces to segregate different types of NSP traffic.
 You can segregate NSP client, mediation, and internal traffic by configuring NSP to use interfaces in separate networks for each traffic type.